 With The Last Jedi only a few short months away, we thought we’d drop our guide to the new Marvel Canon.
-To their credit, Marvel and Disney have done a great job of streamlining the canon, placing the comics within pattern of the movies.
-And to make it easier for you, we’ve included the movies as part of our guide.
+To their credit, Marvel and Disney have done a great job of streamlining the canon, placing the comics within the timeline of the movies.
+And keeping that in mind, we’ve included the movies as part of our guide.
 Let’s go back…

 STAR WARS – EPISODE I: THE PHANTOM MENACE

 Yeah, OK, no-one really wants to watch it again… Sure you’ll get it off the shelf every few years to ‘reappraise’ it, but ultimately it’s only going to be a disappointment.
 It’s a shame, because it’s a story that probably did need telling, just not in this manner.
 Certainly there are good things about the film, most notably Darth Maul and er, well… that’s it really.
 It’s full of machinations and plot-lines that are too advanced for the 8 year-olds it was aimed at and too simple for the adults that grew up with the original trilogy.
 But it does set us up nicely for some of the things on the reading list and with the ‘Darth Maul’ prequel mini-series coming next year from Marvel, maybe it is time to reappraise it after all!

 OBI-WAN & ANAKIN

 Charles Soule (w), Marco Checchetto (a)